-When shopping for vacuum for your RV, portability is a primary concern.
+When shopping for a vacuum for your RV, portability is a primary concern.
 You need a product that is easy to store and use in a limited space while you are traveling.
 No product fits this need better than the BLACK+DECKER BDH2000PL Vacuum.
 It is incredibly light at just three pounds, so you can easily lift it to clean furniture and curtains.

 It uses cyclonic technology for powerful and effective suction.
 The nozzle has a unique design that allows it to pivot, so you can easily clean cramped areas and crevices.
 It also has a wide mouth to cover more area quickly and efficiently.

 The BLACK+DECKER BDH2000PL Vacuum utilizes a 3-stage filtration system to help prevent clogging.
 The washable dirt bowl and filter are easy to empty and clean, and you save money by not having to replace both each time.
 You can remove the whole unit to wash it in the sink.

 This model is cordless with a 20V MAX lithium ion battery that can hold a charge for up to four hours.
 There is a compact charging base that is also included.

 A crevice tool and brush are included, so you can clean every crevice with ease.

 BLACK+DECKER BDH2000PL Vacuum is easy to transport and is great for cleaning in tight spaces.
 Its compact size allows you to use it on a variety of surfaces and it is equipped with a nozzle that can reach even the most hard-to-reach spots.

 Intervac Roadvac with Accessory Kit by Intervac Design